jugonzal/may29-w1d1/README.md

 # TODO
 ## little todos
+- create an *application* in javascript
+- app will read two numbers from the command line
+- multiply them
-- create an *application* to take two numbers and multiply and show me the results.
+- show me the results on screen
 - Go home.

+# Example
 ```
-code() {
-  // this could be code
-}
+node multiply.js 2 3
 ```